Got a question? Below are some of the most common questions about Cambridge Children's Hospital.

 Who will be treated in the new hospital?

-Cambridge Children’s Hospital will treat children and young people from 0-18 years old from across the East of England and beyond, including children with cancer.
-The hospital will also include surgical theatres and a Paediatric Intensive Care Unit (PICU) with capacity to care safely for the sickest children within our region, better supporting families.
-Our regional transport and retrieval service for sick children (PaNDR) will better coordinate care with regional district general hospitals.
+The hospital will also include surgical theatres and a Paediatric Intensive Care Unit (PICU) with capacity to care safely for the sickest children within our region and better support families.
+Our regional transport and retrieval service for sick children (PaNDR) is already transferring children and young people between hospitals across the region.

 Who is involved?